awsdocs/aws-secrets-manager-docs/doc_source/auth-and-access_identity-based-policies.md

 1. Copy the ARN of the master secret in the message to your clipboard\.
 You will paste it in a later step\.

-1. The role name in the preceding message is a link to the IAM console and navigates directly to that role for you\.
+1. The role name in the preceding message is a link to the IAM console, and navigates directly to that role for you\.
 Choose that link\.

 1. On the **Permissions** tab, there can be one or two inline policies\.
-One is named `SecretsManager<Name of Template>0`, and contains the EC2 related permissions required when both the rotation function and your secured service are running in a VPC and not directly accessible from the Internet\.
-The other is named `SecretsManager<Name of Template>1` and contains the permissions that enable the rotation function to call Secrets Manager operations\.
-Open that policy \(the ending with "1"\) by choosing the expand arrow to the left of the policy and examining its permissions\.
+One is named `SecretsManager<Name of Template>0`\.
+It contains the EC2\-related permissions that are required when both the rotation function and your secured service are running in a VPC, and aren't directly accessible from the internet\.
+The other is named `SecretsManager<Name of Template>1`\.
+It contains the permissions that enable the rotation function to call Secrets Manager operations\.
+Open that policy \(the one ending with "1"\) by choosing the expand arrow to the left of the policy and examining its permissions\.

 1. Choose **Edit policy**, and then perform the steps in one of the following tabs: